Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 If the block used for the enclosed area in step 2 is added inside, it will be used as a "fixed road block“

-(It is also recommended to use fill... if you can find the Genesis plug-in)
+(It is also recommended to use fill... if you can find the World-Edit plug-in)

 (I usually use stone or air)